CityOfBoston/budget.boston.gov/_source/fy19_recommended/md/operating-budget.md

 - text_col_2:
   - col: >
       <h5>Revenues</h5>
-      <p>The City’s projected revenues provide the basis for planning FY18 appropriations to maintain a balanced budget.
-Selected FY18 budgeted City revenues compare with FY17 budgeted revenues as follows: the net property tax levy increases $110.7 million or 5.4%; excises increase $720 thousand or 0.4%; miscellaneous department revenues increase by $9.7 million or 17.4%; licenses and permits increase by $3.5 million or 5.6%, and state aid increases by $10.7 million or 2.5%.</p>
+      <p>The City’s projected revenues provide the basis for planning FY19 appropriations to maintain a balanced budget.
+Selected FY19 budgeted City revenues compare with FY18 budgeted revenues as follows:  the net property tax levy increases $118.1 million or 5.4%; excises increase $9.2 million or 4.9%; fines increase $5.2 million or 8.2%; miscellaneous department revenues increase by $1.3 million or 2.2%; state aid increases by $4.4 million or 1.0%.</p>
       <h5>Expenditures</h5>
-      <p>On the expenditure side of the budget, total appropriations increase
-      by $94.1 million or 4.0% and fixed costs increase by $49.6 million or 8.0%.
-Selected FY18 budgeted appropriations compare with FY17 budgeted appropriations as follows: City Appropriations increase $32.0 million or 2.7%; the Boston Public Health Commission increases by $1.8 million or 2.3%; and the School Department increases $29.2 million or 2.8%.
-In addition, collective bargaining reserves are set aside for the School Department at $20 million and City Departments at $27 million; when collective bargaining agreements are negotiated, these reserves will be used to cover those increased costs.
-Within City Appropriations, actual City Departments are increasing by $25.6 million or 2.7% over FY17.</p>
+      <p>On the expenditure side of the budget, total appropriations increase by $89 million or 3.6% and fixed costs increase by $48 million or 7.1%.
+Selected FY19 budgeted appropriations compare with FY18 budgeted appropriations as follows: City appropriations increase $37.4 million or 3%; the Boston Public Health Commission increases by $5.4 million or 6.8%; and the School Department increases $16.5 million or 1.5%.
+In addition, a collective bargaining reserve has been set aside at $41 million; when the outstanding collective bargaining agreements are negotiated, these reserves will be used to cover those increased costs in City departments and at BPS.
+Within City Appropriations, actual City Departments are increasing by $32.5 million or 3.2% over FY18.</p>
   - col: >
       <h5>Other increases</h5>
-      <p>These departmental increases are low relative to other years due to the expiration of nearly
-      all collective bargaining agreements, 11 central appropriations, including a large appropriation for Health Insurance totaling $216.9 million which is increasing by $10.6 million or 5.2% and is also included within City Appropriations.</p>
+      <p>These departmental increases now include wage increases for union contracts that have settled.
+City Appropriations also consist of 11 central appropriations, including a large appropriation for Health Insurance totaling $221 million, which has an increase of $4.8 million or 2.2%.</p>
-      <p>FY18 budgeted fixed costs are increasing by $49.6 million and compare with FY17 budgeted
+      <p>FY19 budgeted fixed costs are increasing by $48 million and compare with FY18 budgeted
       fixed costs as follows:</p>
       <ul>
-        <li>Pensions increase $18.9 million or 9.5%;</li>
+        <li>Pensions increase $17.4 million or 7.9%;</li>
-        <li>Debt Service increases $10.6 million or 6.1%;</li>
+        <li>Debt Service increases $7.7 million or 4.2%;</li>
-        <li>Charter School Tuition state assessment increases $17.5 million or 11.2%;</li>
+        <li>Charter School Tuition state assessment increases $20.5 million or 11.8%;</li>
-        <li>MBTA state assessment increases by $0.8 million or 1.0%; and</li>
+        <li>MBTA state assessment increases by $2.4 million or 2.8%; and</li>
-        <li>other state assessments increases $69 thousand or 1.5%.</li>
+        <li>other state assessments increases $46 thousand or 1.0%.</li>
       </ul>
 - text_block:
   - title: Expenditures